5 Workout Mistakes That Are Slowing Your ResultsArticle posted in: Fitness

 - Last, but not least: Always, always, always make sure you break a sweat.

-So if you’ve found yourself not losing weight like you want to, avoid these five mistakes that can sabotage your slim-down—and just say NO to the plateau!
+So if you’ve found yourself not losing weight like you want to, avoid these five mistakes that can sabotage your slim-down—and just say NO to the weight loss plateau!